dandia89/OMSCS-Notes/CS 6603 - AIES/Module 01 - Data, Individuals, and Society.md

 ## Lesson 1 Introduction

+** China Credit System ** Leo Hoo was limited from travel.
+SensTime.
+Wu Fay makes it.

 ### What Is Big Data

 **Big data** is the term increasingly used to describe the process of applying serious computing power - the latest in ML and AI - to seriously massive and often highly complex sets of information.
 As of 2019, there are 2.5 quintillion bytes of data created each day at our current pace.